 We recognize stock-based compensation expense on a straight-line basis over the requisite service period.
-We recorded stock-based compensation expense of \$4.8 million, \$3.5 million and \$3.0 million during the years ended December 31, 2014, 2013 and 2012, respectively.
-As of December 31, 2014, we had \$7.5 million of unrecognized stock-based compensation costs related to unvested stock options, net of estimated forfeitures, that are expected to be recognized over a weighted average period of 3.1 years.
-We issued options to purchase 116,050, 187,615 and 259,800 shares of our common stock in 2014, 2013 and 2012, respectively.
-In addition, employees purchased 25,393, 30,690 and 86,419 shares of common stock under the ESPP at an average exercise price of \$52.22, \$36.74 and \$13.60 during 2014, 2013 and 2012, respectively.
+We recorded stock-based compensation expense of \$6.1 million, \$4.8 million and \$3.5 million during the years ended December 31, 2015, 2014 and 2013, respectively.
+As of December 31, 2015, we had \$7.0 million of unrecognized stock-based compensation costs related to unvested stock options, net of estimated forfeitures, that are expected to be recognized over a weighted average period of 3.1 years.
+We issued options to purchase 110,335, 116,050 and 187,615 shares of our common stock in 2015, 2014 and 2013, respectively.

-In future periods, our stock-based compensation expense is expected to increase due to the issuance of additional stock-based awards to continue to attract and retain employees and non-employee directors and our existing unrecognized stock-based compensation.
+In future periods, our stock-based compensation expense is expected to increase due to our existing unrecognized stock-based compensation and the issuance of additional stock-based awards to continue to attract and retain employees and non-employee directors.